-Ownership in a corporation is expressed through the issuance of shares.
+Ownership in an Illinois corporation is expressed through the issuance of shares.
 You must create stock certificates and formally issue stock to any agreed initial shareholders in the corporation.

-Officers are the individuals who manage the corporation on a day-to-day basis.
-At a minimum a corporation should have a president, secretary and treasurer.
+Officers are the individuals who manage the Illinois corporation on a day-to-day basis.
+At minimum a IL corporation should have a president, secretary and treasurer.
 Theoretically, one person could hold more than one position.

-You should acquire a new corporate records book.
-You will use this to capture all of the important information for the corporation.
-This includes your Articles of Incorporation, corporate bylaws, meeting minutes, AGM details, directors, officers, stock certificate information, transfer documents and more.
+Your Illinois corporation will need a book to record important information about the business.
+This book will include details like your Articles of Incorporation, corporate bylaws, meeting minutes, AGM details, directors, officers, stock certificate information, transfer documents and more.

 You may need to hire additional employees for your Illinois corporation.
 You will need an Employer Identification Number (EIN).
 You may also need to get Worker’s Compensation Insurance and General Liability Insurance.